Subaru Forester hybrid running costs, insurance, warranty & tax

-The Subaru Forester e-Boxer hybrid's five-year warranty and reputation for reliability are big incentives, but company-car and other tax costs are high
+The Subaru Forester hybrid's reputation for reliability are big plus points, but company-car and other tax costs are high

-The Subaru Forester hybrid’s long warranty brings additional peace of mind together when taken together with the brand's fabled reliability, but high CO2 emissions make this extremely expensive as a company car.
+The Subaru brand's fabled reliability brings peace of mind, but high CO2 emissions make this extremely expensive as a company car.
 Private owners might feel stung by high road tax, too.

 Subaru Forester hybrid insurance group